 - It is used to treat anxiety.

-- If you have any of these health problems: Breathing problems, glaucoma, liver disease, myasthenia gravis, or sleep apnea.
+- If your child has any of these health problems: Breathing problems, glaucoma, liver disease, myasthenia gravis, or sleep apnea.

 - This drug may be habit-forming with long-term use.